dyadica/Adafruit_SGP30/README.md

 This chip/breakout uses I2C to communicate.
 2 pins are required to interface with the photon (D0 to SDA and D1 to SCL).
 You will also need to add power (3v3/GND).

-The breakout can be sourced here: http://www.adafruit.com/products/3709 The original hook-up guide here: https://learn.adafruit.com/adafruit-sgp30-gas-tvoc-eco2-mox-sensor The original library developed by Adafruit can be sourced here: https://github.com/adafruit/Adafruit_SGP30 The Fritzing resources can be sourced here: https://github.com/adafruit/Fritzing-Library
+The breakout can be sourced here: http://www.adafruit.com/products/3709

+The original hook-up guide here: https://learn.adafruit.com/adafruit-sgp30-gas-tvoc-eco2-mox-sensor

+The original library developed by Adafruit can be sourced here: https://github.com/adafruit/Adafruit_SGP30

+The Fritzing resources can be sourced here: https://github.com/adafruit/Fritzing-Library

+#

-This library was modified/wrapped by SJB (https://github.com/dyadica) in order to work with Particle Photon & Core.
+This library was modified/wrapped by https://github.com/dyadica in order to work with Particle Photon & Core.

+#

 ## Usage